shawnmckinney/fortress-saml-demo/SPRING-SECURITY-SAML2-SAMPLE.md

  Last updated: August 31, 2015

- This document demonstrates how to download and install shibboleth-sample-java-sp
+ This document describes how to download and install the shibboleth-sample-java-sp web app.

- It is used here to generate metadata to register fortress-saml-sample service provider with the ssocircle.com Identity Provider.
+ It is used to generate metadata needed to register the fortress-saml-sample with the ssocircle.com Identity Provider.

 -------------------------------------------------------------------------------